 Here are tips to prevent catalytic converter theft:

-- Park your car in a garage whenever possible, especially when traveling.
+- Park your car in a driveway or garage whenever possible.

 - Park your vehicle in well-lit areas.

 - Have your car's vehicle identification number (VIN) engraved onto the catalytic converter to make it easier to trace.

 - Always lock your vehicle and set the alarm.

 - Use motion-sensing lights in your driveway.

 - Avoid leaving your car in an isolated area or parking lot.